Salt Lake City,

 Facts about poverty and hunger in America

-- 40 million people struggle with hunger in the United States, including more than 12 million children.
+- Before the coronavirus pandemic, more than 35 million people struggled with hunger in the United States, including more than 10 million children.

 - A household that is food insecure has limited or uncertain access to enough food to support a healthy life.

 - Children are more likely to face food insecurity than any other group in the United States.